Compact manifolds of dimension $n\geq 12$ with positive isotropic curvature: Existence of -surgical solutions

 Case 1. $r_0\geq \frac{r}{C(n, \theta, \varepsilon)}$, where $C(n, \theta, \varepsilon)$ is a constant depending only on $n, \theta$ and $\varepsilon$, and is to be determined in Case 2.
-Using Perelman's reduced volume \cite{P1}, \cite{P2} and Proposition 3.6, the argument of Case 3 in the proof of Proposition 10.9 in \cite{B19} can be adapted to our case without essential changes; cf. also Step 1 in the proof of Lemma 4.5 in \cite{CTZ}.
+Using Perelman's reduced volume \cite{P1}, \cite{P2}, and Proposition \ref{prop 4.8}, which is utilized to find the desired function $\tilde{\delta}(\cdot)$, the argument of Case 3 in the proof of Proposition 10.9 in \cite{B19} can be adapted to our case without essential changes; cf. also Step 1 in the proof of Lemma 4.5 in \cite{CTZ}.